ibrae/Water_Points_Data-Science-challenge/README.md

 - communities_villages, water_functioning
 ## The data can be found on this URL(https://raw.githubusercontent.com/onaio/ona-tech/master/data/water_points.json)

+# follow JTP.ipynb for step by step implementation of the above

 # - open the analysis.json file to view result in json format